scolapicchioni/blazor/Lab05/readme.md

 - On the `Solution Explorer`, right click your solution, then select `Add` -> `New Project`.
 - Select `Class Library`.
 Click `Next`
 - In the  `Project Name` field, type `PhotoSharingApplication.Backend.Core`
-- Make sure to select the latest .NET Core version (6.0 Preview) and click `Create`
+- Make sure to select the latest .NET Core version (6.0) and click `Create`
 - Add a project reference to `PhotoSharingApplication.Shared.Core`

 Now we can implement our service, which for now will just pass the data to the repository and return the results, with little or no additional logic (we will replace it later).
 We are going to use the [Dependency Injection pattern](https://martinfowler.com/articles/injection.html?) to request for a repository.